OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/includes/sql-database-csharp-adonet-create-query-2.md

       static string Build_3_Tsql_Inserts()
       {
          return @"
--- hello company has these departments.
+-- The company has these departments.
 INSERT INTO tabDepartment
    (DepartmentCode, DepartmentName)
       VALUES